 It just requires a little flexibility.

-Flights to Italy tend to be cheaper for South Africans at the beginning of the year.
+Cheap Rome flights for South Africans are usually at beginning of the year.
 But prices start to increase towards the months of Europes high season.

 If you can, avoid travelling to Italy between June and August.
-You’ll have better luck finding cheap flights, accommodation deals and you’ll get to avoid the summer crowds.
+You’ll have better luck finding a cheap trip to Rome, accommodation deals and you’ll get to avoid the summer crowds.